Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 <img align="right" src="../Images/MeshSyncClientMaya.png" height=400>

-1. Download the latest plugin with the same MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases).
+1. Get the latest Maya plugin with the same MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases).
    If it doesn't exist, please try [manual building](BuildDCCPlugins.md) or contact us by [creating a new issue](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/issues/new).
 1. Copy the plugins
    - Windows: